milindkrishna/milindkrishna/README.md

 - 👋 Hi, I’m Milind Krishna
-- 👀 I’m interested in Backend Development using Spring Boot and Nodejs
+- 👀 I’m interested in Backend Development using Nodejs and Frontend Development using ReactJs.
-- 🌱 I’m currently learning Cloud Technology - AWS
+- 🌱 Also, intrested in NoSQL based Databases like Firebase, and MongoDB.
-- 💞️ I’m looking to collaborate on Backend Projects.
+- 💞️ I’m looking to collaborate on Backend and Frontend Projects.
 - 📫 Connect with me at LinkedIn ✨ https://www.linkedin.com/in/milindkrishna/ ✨
 - 📧 Reach out to me on milindkrishna1998@gmail.com